xymanchick/mcp-servers-xyber/mcp-server-qdrant/README.md

 1. `qdrant_store`
     - **Description:** Store information with metadata in Qdrant collections
     - **Input:**
+      - request (dict): The request object containing:
           - information (string): The information to store
           - collection_name (string): The name of the collection
           - metadata (dict, optional): JSON metadata to store with the information
     - **Output:** A confirmation string with storage details

 2. `qdrant_find`
     - **Description:** Search documents with semantic similarity and optional filtering
     - **Input:**
+      - request (dict): The request object containing:
           - query (string): The search query
           - collection_name (string): The name of the collection to search
           - search_limit (int, default: 10): Maximum number of results
           - filters (dict, optional): Optional filters as field_path -> value pairs
     - **Output:** List of scored points with content and metadata

 3. `qdrant_get_collections`